Blackstar (band)

-Blackstar were a British hard rock band, formed as a retooling of the band Carcass in 1995 without Bill Steer along with former Cathedral guitarist Mark Griffiths.
+Blackstar were a British hard rock band, formed as a retooling of the band Carcass in 1995 without Bill Steer along with former Cathedral bassist Mark Griffiths (on guitar).
 The band name comes from a Carcass song off the Swansong 1996 album.

 Blackstar released only a single album.

 After a while, the band was forced to change its name to Blackstar Rising.
 The band dissolved because drummer Ken Owen suffered from a brain haemorrhage.